loganbrick/frontend-nanodegree-arcade-game/README.md

-frontend-nanodegree-arcade-game
+#frontend-nanodegree-arcade-game
 ===============================

-How to RUN:
+##How to RUN:

+1. Clone the GitHub repository!
-Launch the index.html using any HTML5-enabled browser!
+2. Launch the index.html using any HTML5-enabled browser!

-How to PLAY:
+##How to PLAY:

 You're a star and you know it!
 Continuously avoid the bugs to make it to the ocean and rise through the ranks of the elite until you become what you're meant to be!
 But careful, if the bugs do hit you, the elite will reject you and you could become a rock!

-Use the arrow keys to move.
+* Use the arrow keys to move.
-Refresh the page to reset the game.
+* Refresh the page to reset the game.